StellrVR/stellrs-asl-combo-gestures/README.md

 - IRLY
 - U

+*Want more hand shapes?
+Visit my other GitHub page for 63 more animations! https://github.com/StellrTravels/vrchat-asl-handshapes*
 *If you want to change the hand shapes, you can drag and drop the animations into the animation states in the controller.*